nshlapo/CompArchLab2/WRITEUP.md

 }
 ```

 When we loaded our SPI onto the ZYBO and ran these tests, they passed.
 Additionally, we created a Verilog test bench that tests our SPI memory in a similar way (writing a value to a memory location then reading it back), and tested our fault input conditioner.
+Instead of writing the values we want, it writes in 0s when we set `fault=1`.

 ##Work Plan Reflection